openshift/microshift/docs/rhel4edge_iso.md

   -open_firewall_ports port1[:protocol1],...,portN[:protocolN]
-          One or more comma-separated ports (optionally with protocol) to be allowed by firewall (default: none) -prometheus
+          One or more comma-separated ports (optionally with protocol) to be allowed by firewall (default: none) -mirror_registry_host host[:port]
+          Host and optionally port of the mirror container registry to be used by the container runtime when pulling images.
+The connection to the mirror is configured as unsecure unless a CA trust certificate is specified using -ca_trust_files parameter -ca_trust_files /path/to/file1.pem,...,/path/to/fileN.pem
+          Path to one or more comma-separated public certificate files to be included in the image at the /etc/pki/ca-trust/source/anchors directory and installed using the update-ca-trust utility -prometheus
           Add Prometheus process exporter to the image.
 See https://github.com/ncabatoff/process-exporter for more information